• Skip to primary navigation

 Weight is how heavy an ingredient is.
 A kitchen scale calculates weight.
 The United States measures in ounces and pounds.
 Most of the rest of the world uses grams instead of ounces.

-8 oz of chocolate chips on a kitchen scale
+Chocolate chips on a kitchen scale.

 But ounces?
 Often you must deal with fractions.
 Half an ounce or a quarter of an ounce.
 It can be a pain.